bbc/newslabs-datastringer/README.md

 #Do more with Datastringer

 Datastringer is built on Javascript and Node.js, making it super easy to configure, run, and customise.
-Refer to the documentation to understand the architecture, rummage the examples and... build your own stringer!
+[Refer to the documentation](https://github.com/basilesimon/datastringer/wiki) to understand the architecture, rummage the examples and... build your own stringer!

+##About the license

+Datastringer is distributed under the MIT License, and developed by [Basile Simon](http://twitter.com/basilesimon), [Clément Geiger](http://twitter.com/5c2v), for [BBC News Labs](http://twitter.com/bbc_news_labs).
+[Read more about the MIT License](https://tldrlegal.com/license/mit-license).